Facebook App ID is missing!

 I narrowed down my joy down to creativity, art, finding inspiration, exploration, adventure, making new connections, learning and understanding new cultures.
 I realised that the thread that runs through all my joy is travel and the one element that really gives me energy is being with people.

-No wonder the 4 years I’d spent overworking from home, in one place, had made me successful, but extremely depressed, I really needed people and a change of scene and adventure to thrive.
+No wonder the 4 years I’d spent overworking from home, mainly in one place, had made me successful, but extremely depressed, I really needed people and a change of scene and adventure to thrive.

 Around that time my landlord told me that I needed to vacate my super central London, Soho flat, and as sad as I was to leave my groovy pad, I decided it was time to move to peace and quiet, get myself a co-working space and start planning how to achieve my dream.